ory/docs/docs/oathkeeper/pipeline/error.md

 When the user accesses a protected url `http://my-website/settings`, they will be redirected to `http://my-website/login?return_to=http%3A%2F%2Fmy-website%2Fsettings`.
-The login page can use the `return_to` paramter to return user to intended page after a successful login.
+The login page can use the `return_to` parameter to return user to intended page after a successful login.

 ### `www_authenticate`